siowyisheng/blog/src/pages/on-strategy-in-wir-sind-das-volk.md

 Gaining 1🔽🏭 as West is a similarly powerful reward. 🏭 which haven't been run down are important resources to skilled East players, because they prevent WC shortage in D4 from dismantling infrastructure.
 The 1🔽🏭 can often cause a WC shortage especially in D1, which is worth another 1🔽🏭.

-LS removal at -5⭐️ and -6⭐️ is generally very strong, once West's border provinces have at least 2😁 on them.
+LS removal at -5⭐️ and -6⭐️ is generally very strong once West's border provinces have at least 2😁 on them.
 What commonly happens is that 1❌😁 leads to 2 to 3 extra 😡 hits, 2 from the neighbouring West provinces and 1 from internal 😁 comparison if any East provinces have 2😁 already.
 This means that -5⭐️ and -6⭐️ can cause a total of 3-4😡, which can be a killing blow to an otherwise solid East side in D4.

 #### The socialist track ☭